460N1/IndexedDB/README.md

 3rd run and all consecutive runs are pretty much identical to the 2nd, so they will be omitted for brevity.

-It is also fully mobile browser friendly.
+## Parting words

 I intend to continue this, especially regarding enhancments on performance and possibly adding compression.
+If you have any ideas regarding those, I'd love to hear them.